shefhq/take-home-interview/tag-input.md

 # Tag Input

 Write a react component which will serve as an input for the spices used in cooking a dish.
 The component will allow users to easily search a list of suggested spices and add them to a list of selected spices.
 The input will also allow users to add spices which are not in the list of suggested spices.
-This component will eventually be used with an api.
+This component will eventually be used with an api that accepts a search string and returns a list of suggestions.
 Try to build it in such a way that you could use it unchanged when talking to a server.

 ## What it looks like